 The former Cairns Courthouse was constructed in 1919 after the First World War.
 It sits on the traditional lands of the Yirrganydji (Irrukandji) peoples.

 “The portico on either side will be flanked with independent columns of the Corinthian order.
 On either side is a balustrade, placed between the main walls, the rail of which is separated by beautifully turned and shaped balusters.”
 New Cairns Courthouse, The Northern Herald, May, 1919.

 This building operated as the Cairns Courthouse from 17 January 1922 to 1992.
 It ceased operating as a court in 1992.
-The site was sold and is now the Cairns Courthouse Hotel.
+The site was sold and at the time of writing was the Cairns Courthouse Hotel.

 Following World War 1, construction commenced in 1919 taking almost three years to complete.
 At the time the building was hailed as rendering “an imposing effect most restful and pleasing to the eye.
 It has harmonious and beauteous surroundings, and is a distinct acquisition to the town.”1

 Local timber was sourced from the Cairns Hinterland for the courthouse.
 The construction gave employment to returned World War 1 servicemen, as part of a post-war program instituted by the Queensland State Government.
 Remodelling and extensions in 1968 added a second court room and magistrate’s court.

 The 1919 Courthouse was not the first courthouse in Cairns, but was a long overdue replacement for existing and inadequate facilities, as the following historical snapshots show.